New England Holocaust Memorial: Threats and vandalism

 The Boston memorial as well as the United States Holocaust Memorial Museum in Washington, D.C., was targeted for destruction in a 2002 white supremacist terror plot by a neo-Nazi and his white supremacist girlfriend.
 In the 2002 federal trial, the jury convicted both defendants on all counts.

 In the early morning hours of June 28, 2017, one of the 9 ft glass panels on the memorial was smashed with a rock.
 The 21-year-old suspect was charged with malicious destruction of property and destruction of a place of memorial.
 The suspect was denied bail due to violations of probation.
 The lawyer for the suspect said he suffers from mental health issues.

 On August 14, 2017, the memorial was damaged for the second time in two months by a 17-year-old who threw a rock at one of the glass panels.
 The suspect was quickly accosted and restrained by a Drug Enforcement Administration Special Agent and Boston firefighter, both of whom were off duty, until Boston police could take the suspect into custody.
 Initial charges of willful destruction of property were quickly filed, and the incident is under investigation as a possible hate crime.

 On March 22, 2021, members of the Nationalist Social Club photographed themselves in front of the memorial and posted it to social media.
 This was viewed by many American Jews as a provocation.

+In February 2023, the memorial was again desecrated.